 The pandemic has forced us all to focus more on the world around us and appreciate what we have outside our own backdoor.
-For me, the whole of London is my backyard and nothing makes me happier than taking a day to walk its streets and capture what I see.
-During the lockdown I took a socially distanced walk around the Westend of London for example, capturing on film how terrifyingly different its streets were without the thousands of people scurrying around.
-Feel free to check out the shots here.
+For me, the whole of London is my backyard, and nothing makes me happier than taking a day to walk its streets and capture what I see at its countless photography spots.
+During the lockdown I took a socially distanced walk around the West end of London for example, capturing on film how terrifyingly different its streets were without the thousands of people scurrying around.
+You are welcome to check out the shots here.
 But in normal circumstances I am still always on the hunt for perfect London Photography spots, places where our iconic architecture looks its very best and shining a light on the places that are often overlooked.
-Today I want to share my 6 favourite locations with you, spots you just can't miss during your trip.
+Today I want to share my 8 favourite locations with you, spots you just can't miss during your trip.

 6 Amazing London Photography Spots